rijdendetreinen/rdt-serviceinfo/README.md

 real-time departure information with additional information.
 It is being used by thousands of travellers each day and running in production since July 2015.

 The current release of RDT Serviceinfo is stable.
-Planned improvements include eliminating the need for a MySQL server (instead solely relying on Redis) and a rewrite of the IFF importer.

 Installation
 ------------